rackerlabs/teeth-overlord/README.md

 # 2013-09-20 10:54:45-0700 [AgentClientHandler,client] Preparing image image-123

-# Because during instance creation we commanded the agent to prepare an image.
+# Because during instance creation we commanded the agent to prepare an image,
-# We can easily add support for new RPC methods to the agent as necessary to
+# we can easily add support for new RPC methods to the agent as necessary to
 # support inventory management and instance creation.
 ```